loftwah/devops-refresher/aws-labs/README.md

 - 16 – Observability (CloudWatch logs, metrics, alarms, dashboard)
 - 17 – EKS Cluster (cluster, node group, OIDC, subnet tags)
 - 18 – EKS ALB + ExternalDNS (IRSA roles + ACM)
-- 19 – (Removed) EKS External Secrets (now optional; app injects env directly)
-- 20 – EKS App (Terraform+Helm; direct env injection; ALB; SG ingress managed)
+- 19 – EKS App (Terraform+Helm; direct env injection; ALB; SG ingress managed)
-- 21 – CI/CD for EKS (CodePipeline + CodeBuild Helm deploy)
+- 20 – CI/CD for EKS (CodePipeline + CodeBuild Helm deploy)
+- 21 – Blueprint: Ideal structure (consolidation guidance)
 - 22 – Observability (OTel + Logs) [optional]

 ## Backend and State

 - All labs use a shared S3 backend for Terraform state with lockfile-based locking.
 Do not skip the backend during normal usage.
 See `aws-labs/00-backend.md` for guidance, troubleshooting, and why remote state is mandatory here.
-- Regional model: Terraform state bucket is in `us-east-1`, while infrastructure (EKS/ECS/ALB/RDS/Redis/etc.) runs in `ap-southeast-2`.
+- Regional model (intentional for this repo): Terraform state bucket is in `us-east-1`, while infrastructure (EKS/ECS/ALB/RDS/Redis/etc.) runs in `ap-southeast-2`.
+  - This is valid: backends can live in a different region from your resources.
+Many global services (e.g., CloudFront) are also anchored from `us-east-1`, so keeping state there can be acceptable.
+  - Trade‑offs: for smaller teams, a single per‑account state bucket in one region is fine.
+For stricter residency or lower cross‑region latency, create the bucket in the same region as your infra (e.g., `ap-southeast-2`).
+We keep `us-east-1` here to illustrate cross‑region backends without changing the labs.

 ## Kubernetes Assets